The sphere free energy of the vector models to order $1/N$: Evaluating diagrams

 \subsection{Gross-Neveu for variable \texorpdfstring{$s$}{s}}

-We can also calculate the arbitrary-$s$ contributions to the free energy for the GN CFT, which are identical to those of \eqref{eq:ONFcorrections} save for the absence of the prism diagram \cite{Tarnopolsky:2016vvd}.
-Taking
+We can also calculate the arbitrary-$s$ contributions to the free energy for the GN CFT.
+They are diagrammatically identical to those of \eqref{eq:ONFcorrections} save for the absence of the prism diagram and differing symmetry factors (which here include the minus sign from the fermion loop):

+The counterterm diagram computation is identical to that of the $\gO(N)$ model.
+To confirm these symmetry factors, we just expand